codership/documentation/galeracluster/source/mysqlwsrepoptions.rst

 .. index::
    pair: Parameters; wsrep_sst_donor

-A name (given in the ``wsrep_node_name`` parameter) of the server that should be used as a source for state transfer.
+A name (given in the :ref:`wsrep_node_name <wsrep_node_name>` parameter) of the server that should be used as a source for state transfer.
 If not specified, Galera Cluster will choose the most appropriate one.

 .. code-block:: ini